jiayouanan/relative_keys/README.md

 redis 4.6.0
 ```

-We provided a briefly processed dataset to put in `data_process` folder.
+We should configure a config file.
+The default file `config.yaml`is the revidivism dataset as an example.
+More datasets can refer to `data_process` folder.

 ### 1 Train xgboost and get other necessary information.